tanweijie123/tp/docs/DeveloperGuide.md

 These delete operations are exposed in the `Model` interface as `Model#deleteSession`, `Model#deleteSessionAssociatedSchedules` and `Model#hasAnyScheduleAssociatedWithSession`.

-The following activity diagram summarizes what happens when a user executes a new `DeleteSession` command
+The following activity diagram summarizes what happens when a user executes a new `DeleteSession` command, with the assumption that the user inputs a valid command.

 <figure style="width:auto; text-align:center; padding:0.5em; font-style: italic; font-size: smaller;">
     <p>